Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-removing-html-tags.md

 Some more content here'
 ```

-As you can see we removed every HTML tag including an image and extracted the text content.
+As you can see, we removed every HTML tag, including an image, and extracted the text content.

 ## 2. JS Remove HTML tags with regex

-My personal favourite for my own applications is using a **regex match**.
-It's just a cleaner solution and I trust my own inputs to be valid HTML.
+My favorite for my applications is using a **regex match**.
+It's a cleaner solution, and I trust my inputs to be valid HTML.

 How it works: